 A commercial bank is a financial institution that provides banking services to businesses and corporations.
 These services can include lending money, financing, management of treasury/cash-flow, accepting deposits and processing payments.
 More recently, international activities such as cross-border lending and supply-chain logistics have moved under the auspices of commercial banking.

-Common Job Titles: Loan Office, Credit Analyst, Mortgage Banker, Risk Analyst
+Common Job Titles: Loan Officer, Credit Analyst, Mortgage Banker, Risk Analyst

 Deposit operations is a back office banking function responsible for handling activities related to account opening and management, such as new account setup, transaction processing, account maintenance, exception handling, account closing, and disbursements.
 They also handle financial compliance-related tasks (such as IRS reporting, Regulation D & E monitoring, and risk-fraud analysis) related to the lifecyle of a retail or commercial banking account.